BOJ reassurance on coronavirus bolsters speculation of global policy action | MarketScreener

 Prime Minister Shinzo Abe said the government will announce a second batch of measures around March 10 to prevent the spread of the virus and mitigate its damage to the economy.

-Any steps, however, will not involve big fiscal spending as Abe has repeatedly said the government will tap its 270 billion yen ($2.50 billion) in budget reserves for now.
+Any steps, however, will not involve big fiscal spending as Abe has repeatedly said the government will tap its 270 billion yen in budget reserves for now.

 "We will carefully monitor developments and take steps without hesitation, as needed," Abe said.

-Japan has more than 940 virus cases, including 705 from the British-registered Diamond Princess cruise liner, which was quarantined near Tokyo this month, according to the public broadcaster, NHK.
+Under a policy dubbed yield curve control, the BOJ guides short-term rates at -0.1% and pledges to cap long-term borrowing costs around zero.
+It also buys government bonds and risky assets, such as ETFs, as part of its massive stimulus programme.

-Under a policy dubbed yield curve control, the BOJ guides short-term interest rates at -0.1% and pledges to cap long-term borrowing costs around zero.
-It also buys government bonds and risky assets, such as exchange-traded funds (ETF) as part of its massive stimulus programme.
+(Reporting by Leika Kihara; additional reporting by Kaori Kaneko and Tetsushi Kajimoto in Tokyo, Tom Westbrook in Singapore and Dan Burns in Washington; Editing by Kim Coghill and Jane Wardell)

 By Leika Kihara